observIQ/bindplane-deployment-examples/terraform/gcp/marketplace/README.md

 ### Metadata Generation

 The `metadata.yaml` and `metadata.display.yaml` files were generated using the Google CFT CLI.
-This tool helps in managing and deploying configurations on Google Cloud Platform.

 Example: